 George W. Truett Theological Seminary Announces Spring Graduates

 WACO, Texas (May 28, 2014) – Baylor's George W. Truett Theological Seminary held its commencement ceremony at 6 p.m.
 Friday, May 16, at First Baptist Church in Waco.
 Joel C. Gregory, professor of preaching in Truett Seminary, spoke to the 35 graduates participating in the ceremony.

-The Marshall was David E. Wilhite, assistant professor of Christian Theology.
-David E. Garland, Dean of George W. Truett Theological Seminary, professor of Christian Scriptures and the William M. Hinson Chair of Christian Scriptures, brought the welcome and introductions.
+The Marshall was Brian Brewer, associate professor of Christian Theology.
+David E. Garland, Dean of George W. Truett Theological Seminary, professor of Christian Scriptures and the Charles J. and Eleanor McLerran Delancey Chair of the Dean, brought the welcome and introductions.
 Baylor's president, Ken Starr, conferred the degrees, assisted by Elizabeth Davis, Executive Vice President and Provost.
 Also assisting were Dean Garland and W. Dennis Tucker, Jr., associate Dean for Academic Affairs and associate professor of Christian Scriptures.

 A graduate of Baylor in 1897, George W. Truett went on to pastor the largest Baptist congregation of his era and hold several prestigious positions in Baptist organizing bodies.
 During his nearly 50-year ministry at First Baptist Church of Dallas, Truett also served as president of both the Southern Baptist Convention and the Baptist World Alliance.
 Before Truett enrolled at Baylor, he raised $92,000 during a 23-month period ending in 1893 to clear the university's debt.
 He later served 46 years as a Baylor trustee.